-Burnet’s Centre for International Health education specialists deliver a range of public health courses at undergraduate and postgraduate levels, through associations with Monash University, the University of Melbourne, Deakin University and La Trobe University.
+Burnet’s education specialists deliver a range of public health courses at undergraduate and postgraduate levels, through associations with Monash University, the University of Melbourne, Deakin University and La Trobe University.

 - Alcohol and other drugs in society

 This unit is a contemporary analysis of drug use in modern societies, enhancing participants’ knowledge about the risk and vulnerability of individuals and communities to licit and illicit drug use.

 - Field methods for international health planning and evaluation

 This unit aims to develop students' competence in the basic research tools used to plan and manage health programs at community, district and national level in low- and middle-income countries.